vuetable/docs/guide/detail-row.md

 Your detail row component should define the following two properties:
 - `row-data` -- the current row data will be passed to
 - `row-index` -- the current row index will be passed to
+- `options` -- extra object in case you need to pass additional options to your detail row component

 Example:
 ```javascript